 Designer shall utilize the Japan District templates for the Statement of Special Inspections and the Schedule of Special Inspections that are attachments to UFGS Section 01 45 35 Special Inspections.
-The templates are provided in the Japan Edited Specifications.
+The templates are provided in the most current version of the Full Japan Edited Specifications.
 UFGS Section 01 78 23 shall include the following requirement in paragraph 1.3: Designated Seismic Systems certification shall be maintained by the Special Inspector of Record (SIOR) in a file identified as "Equipment Certification Documentation" and submitted as part of the O&M Manual.